 The engineers have also worked on the electret condenser mic as well, tuning it for noise-cancelling duties when you're crashing away on your mechanical switch keyboard.
 It's still removeable, but the generational upgrade is noticeable.

-In terms of the all-important specs, the Cloud Alpha sports 50mm drivers with a broad frequency response of 13Hz - 27,000Hz.
+In terms of the all-important specs, the HyperX Cloud Alpha sports 50mm drivers with a broad frequency response of 13Hz - 27,000Hz.
 So, while the drivers aren’t quite as big as the 53mm ones used in the older Cloud design, the frequency range has been expanded slightly above the previous 15Hz - 25,000Hz setup.

 Those drivers have also been redesigned, with discrete chambers within the ear-cups to separate the low, mid, and high-frequency audio.
 This means HyperX have been able to improve the bass response in line with requests from their fans, while making sure it never gets close to affecting the clarity of the rest of the audio.

 Along with the miniature bass ports HyperX have added to the design, the dual-chamber design makes them sound more like open-back headphones than the traditional closed-back operating principle.
-But you’re not going to get any audio leakage from the Cloud Alphas either, in fact, the passive noise cancelling is some of the best I’ve used, capable of sealing me off from the accursed frivolity and happiness that’s all-pervasive in the PCGN office.
+But you’re not going to get any audio leakage from the HyperX Cloud Alpha either, in fact, the passive noise cancelling is some of the best I’ve used, capable of sealing me off from the accursed frivolity and happiness that’s all-pervasive in the PCGN office.
 Pfft, young 'uns…

-The dual-chamber driver design is the key to the Cloud Alpha’s crisp, detailed audio, delivering a tonal separation I’ve not heard in any headset that costs less than $400.
-Even my beloved QPad QH-1339s have been left on the shelf now the Cloud Alpha has arrived, and my Oppo PM-3s remain tethered to my HRA music player instead of my PC.
+The dual-chamber driver design is the key to the HyperX Cloud Alpha’s crisp, detailed audio, delivering a tonal separation I’ve not heard in any headset that costs less than $400.
+Even my beloved QPad QH-1339s have been left on the shelf now the HyperX Cloud Alpha has arrived, and my Oppo PM-3s remain tethered to my HRA music player instead of my PC.

 As well as it offering pinpoint audio clarity, that separation also means the Cloud Alpha headset never feels oppressive over an extended play session.
 Partly that’s down to the excellent design hangover from the original Clouds, but mostly it’s because the sound never feels like it’s being fired directly at your ears.
 The soundscape they generate is impressively broad and feels more remote than the closed-back headset should be able to offer.

-They are a touch heavier than their Cloud forebears - 298g instead of 272g - but the balance of the Cloud Alpha frame means it’s not unduly pressing into your skull at any point so the extra weight never becomes an issue.
+They are a touch heavier than their Cloud forebears - 298g instead of 272g - but the balance of the HyperX Cloud Alpha frame means it’s not unduly pressing into your skull at any point so the extra weight never becomes an issue.

 There are some for whom the lack of virtual 7.1 surround might seem like a deal-breaker, but if you’re concerned about quality audio then I’d absolutely recommend picking up a decent sound card.
 That will net you a more improved 7.1 surround than you’d get with a basic USB dongle dropped into the packaging of a weaker gaming headset.